Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 I recommend wearing water shoes as there are some dead corals in the water but the beach directly in front of Sunrise Attitude is slightly better for swimming.

-The Belle Mare lagoon is also home to stunning corals and colorful fish, so don’t forget your masks and snorkels.
+The Belle Mare lagoon is also home to stunning corals and colorful fish, so it’s a great spot for diving and undersea walk.

 white umbrellas and beach chairs on belle mare beach with casuarina trees in the backdrop